colemanferrell2/SAIL-RShiny-Workshop/README.md

 Can you include a dot plot on the `Home` tab that shows the players that completed a certain number of passes within a certain range, where the range depends on the slider from the side bar?

+Solutions are included in the final app located in the `Shiny_FinalApp/app.R`

 ### Step 8: Publishing to Posit Cloud
 Create an account at [Posit Cloud](https://posit.cloud/), then click publish in RStudio and login using your account.
 This will push your app to the Posit server.